 The holidays are a special time of year and a wonderful time for family and friends to come together.
-With the holiday season in full swing, we thought we’d offer some tips for families looking to include their elderly loved ones in the festivities.
+With the holiday season in full swing, here are tips for how to include elderly family members in the festivities.

 Seniors who are dealing with mobility issues, who live alone, or who are suffering from Alzheimer’s, dementia, or depression, may begin to feel isolated during the holidays.
 The holidays also bring a change of routine and potentially strenuous travel, which can be difficult for seniors.

-Here are three ways you can make your loved one feel included in holiday celebrations and make the season as enjoyable as possible:
+Here are three ways to include elderly family members and loved ones in holiday celebrations and make the season enjoyable:

 1. Create new traditions